RazorKenway/R-Bomber/README.md

 <br>

-* This is a Very powerfull SMS Bomber tool for termux users.
+This is a Very powerfull SMS Bomber tool for termux users.
 Send 300 SMS in 1 second .Amazing project.In addition,
 the unique item here is the ability to send SMS to several numbers at once.

 ## Unique Performance
-* `You can send between 200 - 500 SMS per second.´
+* You can send between 200 - 500 SMS per second.
-* `Multy Blaster Option ´
+* Multy Blaster Option
-* `You can send an SMS to a number list at a single time´
+* You can send an SMS to a number list at a single time

 ## INSTALLATION [Termux] [Linux] :